 “Gotta Broken Heart Again”

 A sweet, strangely sunny breakup anthem, “Gotta Broken Heart Again” is an early example of Prince’s gifts as a vocal arranger.
-His wrenching vocal harmonies contrast with a plodding, jaunty time signature, hammering home both the tragedy and the banality of having a broken heart… again.
+His wrenching harmonies contrast with a mid-tempo, but still swinging, rhythm, hammering home both the tragedy and the banality of having a broken heart… again.

 According to its liner notes, the whole of Dirty Mind was recorded “somewhere in Uptown."
 The place had a double meaning for Prince.
 On the one hand, it was a literal location: the Uptown district of Minneapolis, known for its nightlife.
 On the other, it was Prince’s idea of utopia, where people of all races, genders and sexualities could party together.
-The idea of Uptown would remain central to Prince’s philosophy for many years, and it all started here.
+That vision would remain central to Prince’s philosophy for many years, and it all started here.

 Read more: Prince Creates His Utopia With ‘Uptown’